DmitryEfimenko/ngAutocomplete/README.md

 A simple directive for adding google places autocomplete to a textbox element.

 Texbox will be invalidated with a property name `parse` (see example below) if user fails to pick one of the suggestions.
-As a result of the selection `$scope.details` will hold a bit modified version of "google place" object that is ready easy to send to the server/database.
+As a result of the selection `$scope.details` will hold a bit modified version of "google place" object that is ready to be sent to the server/database.

 Requirements
 -------------